 Round diamonds in our Expert Selection

-category also feature hearts and arrows patterning as well as the top grades for cut quality from AGS and GIA.
-While these diamonds are comparable to what other merchants sell as super ideal, we reserve that term for our A CUT ABOVE® brand.
+category also feature hearts and arrows patterning as well as the top grades for cut quality from AGS.
+Diamonds in this category narrowly missed A CUT ABOVE for technical reasons, and while these diamonds are comparable to what other merchants sell as super ideal, we reserve that term for our A CUT ABOVE® brand.

 A CUT ABOVE® Hearts and Arrows Diamonds